saiDev1999/react-app/README.md

 2. hooks must be always call at the top of the component
 3. hooks cannot be conditional
 4. hooks must be camelCase
-5. hooks must be imported to use
+5. hooks must be imported to use react

+state : its a object which contains some data and it can be mutable

 useState : useState is a hook in functional component which allows us to use and manage the state